 - 1 Tbsp. chopped fresh sage

-- 1 1/2 cups fresh baby spinach washed and dried
+- 1 ½ cups fresh baby spinach washed and dried

 - Chicken stock or vegetable stock amount according to package direction of rice

-- 1/2 cup pine nuts
+- ½ cup pine nuts

-- 1 tsp olive oil
+- 1 teaspoon olive oil

-Make the rice: Cook rice according to package directions, but use chicken stock or vegetable stock in place of water.
+- Make the rice: Cook rice according to package directions, but use chicken stock or vegetable stock in place of water.

-Cook sausage in a frying pan on stove top over medium heat until no longer pink and set aside.
+- Cook sausage in a frying pan on stove top over medium heat until no longer pink and set aside.

-Heat a frying pan on medium high heat.
-Add 1 tsp of olive oil and the pine nuts.
+- Heat a frying pan on medium high heat.
+Add 1 teaspoon of olive oil and the pine nuts.
 Toast, for a minute or so, stirring, then add sage and spinach.